getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

 #### Windows with Chocolatey

-If you are using [Chocolatey](http://chocolatey.org/), run the following command:
+If you are using [Chocolatey](http://chocolatey.org/), open PowerShell, and then run the following command:

 ```powershell
 > choco install carina